Contents

 4.5 Pre discharge meetings

 A pre-discharge meeting must be organised by the named nurse in liaison with the nominated community-based care co-ordinator or lead professional where applicable.
-This meeting should include the patient, carers (where patient consent has been given) and all members of the MDT involved in the inpatient care, as well as the nominated community-based care co-ordinator or lead professional, family, carer and, or advocate where appropriate and will be recorded electronically in the form of a CPA review summary (or equivalent)
+This meeting should include the patient, carers (where patient consent has been given) and all members of the MDT involved in the inpatient care, as well as the nominated community-based care co-ordinator or lead professional, family, carer and, or advocate where appropriate and will be recorded electronically in the form of a CPA review summary (or equivalent).

 The following will be agreed at the meeting:

-- CPA status or equivalent (all inpatients are automatically placed on CPA.
-Any decision to remove CPA must be documented with a clear rationale from the MDT in the electronic patient record EPR).
+- CPA status or equivalent (all inpatients are automatically placed on CPA, any decision to remove CPA must be documented with a clear rationale from the MDT in the electronic patient record EPR)

-- current clinical risks including a review and update of the FACE risk assessment.
+- current clinical risks including a review and update of the FACE risk assessment

 - details of carers and offer of carer’s assessment if one has not already been offered